AdobeDocs/experience-manager-65.en/help/forms/developing/converting-file-formats-pdf.md

 >
 >None of the generic applications specified in the native2pdfconfig.xml configuration file have a primary dialog XML file.
 The section [Adding or modifying support for a native file format](converting-file-formats-pdf.md#adding-or-modifying-support-for-a-native-file-format) describes such specifications.

-You must order `windowList` elements that appear as children in a `window` element.
+Order `windowList` elements that appear as children in a `window` element.
 (See [Ordering the window and windowList elements](converting-file-formats-pdf.md#ordering-the-window-and-windowlist-elements).)

 ### Modifying the general dialog XML file {#modifying-the-general-dialog-xml-file}